Last

 sexual offenses (Job.
 31.11).
 Despite many

-iniquitous abuses and a foul tendency to denigrate
+serious and iniquitous abuses and a foul tendency to denigrate

-women (very evident
+women (very evident in some Hadith

 literature), in some of these respects they

-والحياء شعبة من
+والحياء شعبة من الإيمان -

-الإيمان - modesty is a branch of faith (Bukhari, 1.2.8).
+modesty is a branch of faith (Bukhari, 1.2.8).

 However this assessment neglects an important aspect of Islam.
 Like the